Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/resources/documentation/datapacks/blasters.md

     attached.
 * All attachments should be visible when exported and in the location they should appear in-game.

+#### Tips

+* If you're exporting your model from BlockBench or any other program where the units are in "world space", i.e. one pixel is 1/16th of a block, and therefore 1/16th of a meter, scale your model by `1.6` in all dimensions, and your model will now have one pixel as 10cm, or 1/10th of a meter, which is the convention used in [General Model Conventions](#general-model-conventions).

 #### Exporting a P3Di model

 With the **io_scene_p3di** addon installed and enabled, simply _(File, Export, "Parzi 3D Intermediary (.p3di)")_, select